Notes to the consolidated financial statements (IFRS)

 IFRS 15 Revenue from Contracts with Customers

-The new standard is based on the principle that revenue is recognized when control of a good or service transfers to a customer.
+IFRS 15 is based on the principle that revenue is recognized when control of a good or service transfers to a customer.

 The business models consist of continuous services, software solutions, projects and consulting.
-Goods mainly include sales of software licenses.
+Goods mainly include sales of software licences.
 Revenue comprises the fair value for the sale of IT services and goods, net of value-added tax, discounts and exchange rate differences.

 Common for all business models